Velocidex/Training/modules/event_logs/detection.md

 https://github.com/SigmaHQ/sigma#examples

 * Many rules detecting various signals
-   * Some are trivial to bypasss
+   * Some are trivial to bypass
    * Some are stronger